-The requirements for doing business with PVH are based, in part, on the Universal Declaration of Human Rights, the International Labour Organization's (ILO) Core Conventions, and the United Nations Guiding Principles on Business and Human Rights, as well as other third-party standards, such as the OECD Due Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector, frameworks and codes of conduct, some of which are discussed in this Statement.
+The requirements for doing business with PVH are based, in part, on the Universal Declaration of Human Rights, the International Labour Organization's ("ILO") Core Conventions, and the United Nations Guiding Principles on Business and Human Rights, as well as other third-party standards, such as the OECD Due

+Diligence Guidance for Responsible Supply Chains in the Garment and Footwear Sector, frameworks and codes of conduct, some of which are discussed in this Statement.
 We communicate our standards and requirements to our business partners in our supply chain through the following:

 - A Shared Commitment, our code of conduct for all of our business partners, a copy of which is provided to each of them at the outset of our relationship.
-First introduced in 1991, A Shared Commitment prohibits forced and involuntary labor and child labor, and more generally requires our business partners to comply with ILO standards. - CR Supply Chain Guidelines, which are provided to both suppliers and licensees during our onboarding process.
-The CR Supply Chain Guidelines provide guidance to our suppliers and licensees on how to comply with all elements of A Shared Commitment, including the prohibitions on forced and involuntary labor and child labor.
+First introduced in 1991, A Shared Commitment prohibits forced and child labor and more generally requires our business partners to comply with ILO standards. - CR Supply Chain Guidelines, which are provided to both suppliers and licensees during our onboarding process.
+The CR Supply Chain Guidelines provide guidance to our suppliers and licensees on how to comply with all elements of A Shared Commitment, including its prohibitions on forced and child labor.

-Specifically, our Migrant Worker Policy, which is part of the CR Supply Chain Guidelines, requires suppliers and licensees to comply with a "no fees" (i.e., employer pays) policy, and ensure that migrant workers are not responsible for paying fees or expenses to secure or maintain employment with the factory at any point during the employment cycle.
-Additionally, our Migrant Worker Policy provides more detailed guidance to suppliers and licensees on the requirements for the responsible recruitment of migrant workers and how to address comprehensively and in a sustainable manner the risks of forced and involuntary labor.
+Specifically, our Migrant Worker Policy, which is part of the CR Supply Chain Guidelines, requires suppliers and licensees to comply with a "no fees" (i.e., employer pays) policy, and ensures that migrant workers are not responsible for paying fees or expenses to secure or maintain employment with the factory at any point during the employment cycle.
+Additionally, our Migrant Worker Policy provides more detailed guidance to suppliers and licensees on the requirements for the responsible recruitment of migrant workers, and how to address, in a comprehensive and sustainable manner, the risks of forced and child labor.
 In support of our Migrant Worker Policy, we developed materials and practical tools to help suppliers improve their management and recruitment systems relating to migrant workers.
-These materials also are used in our supplier trainings in high-risk jurisdictions.
+These materials are also used in our supplier training courses in high-risk jurisdictions.